Santa Claus: The Movie: Plot

 After the success of Patch's lollipops, B.Z. begins planning "Christmas II" on March 25, where Patch will this time distribute candy canes laced with magic flight dust.
-However, Cornelia and Joe overhear the discovery that candy canes will explode when exposed to heat, and that instead of rectifying the issue B.Z. intends to flee to Brazil, leaving Patch to take the fall for the product liability.
+However, Cornelia and Joe overhear the discovery that candy canes will explode when exposed to heat, and that instead of rectifying the issue, B.Z. intends to flee to Brazil, leaving Patch to take the fall for the product liability.
 B.Z. discovers the two eavesdropping and captures Joe; in desperation, Cornelia writes a letter to Santa, who breaks his history of December-only flights and travels to New York in January to help.
-Cornelia alerts the police to B.Z., who attempt to arrest him, but he escapes by eating several magic candy canes at once and leaping from a window, only to float uncontrollably into space.
+Cornelia alerts the police to B.Z., who escapes arrest by eating several magic candy canes at once and leaping from a window in an attempt to fly.
+However, he is instead propelled upwards into the sky, before vanishing into space forever.

 Patch discovers Joe tied up and frees him.
 Seeing a wood carving resembling Patch that Santa made for Joe, Patch realizes Santa misses him and he and Joe head for the North Pole in the flying car, with the candy canes on board.
 Realizing Patch and Joe are in danger, Santa and Cornelia pursue them in the sleigh.
 Santa sees the candy canes are reaching critical levels, but they cannot catch up in time to rescue them.
 Santa realizes the only way to save them in time is to successfully perform the "Super Duper Looper"; the reindeer are initially scared, but determined to save Patch and Joe, perform the dive and catch them as they fall from the exploding car.
 Patch returns to the North Pole, where Santa lets Joe and Cornelia live with him in the workshop.